christian-hh/direct-laser-cooling-of-a-symmetric-top-molecule-simulations/README.md

 Details of the simulation as well as references may be found in the main text.

-There are two types of files:
+There are two types of files in this repository:

 1. Mathematica notebooks to calculate force profiles.
 These have prefixes "ForceProfiles_CaOCH3_J12..." or "ForceProfiles_CaOCH3_J32..." for each ground state considered (J = 1/2 and J = 3/2).
 2. Mathematica notebooks that incorporate the computed laser cooling force profiles into a simulation of the molecular beam trajectory in the experimental setup.
 These have prefixes "TrajectoryMonteCarlo_CaOCH3...".